memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/api/cpp-api.md

 - `Type::LocalDateTime`
 - `Type::Duration`

-Additionaly, operator<< is overloaded for Type enum, and usage of this operator will print the type represented by mgp::Type enum.
+Additionally, operator<< is overloaded for Type enum, and usage of this operator will print the type represented by mgp::Type enum.

 ```cpp
 std::ostream &operator<<(std::ostream &os, const mgp::Type &type)